ONLY 2.5 HOURS FROM THE UK

 Touring & Multi-centre Sicily Holidays

-From the exotic, wild west to the mesmerising Mediterranean East, a stay in two or three locations of this idyllic island really paints a perfect picture and adds real variety.
+From the exotic, wild west to the mesmerising Mediterranean east, holidays in Sicily including a stay in two or three locations on this idyllic island paint a perfect picture and add real variety.
 Perhaps explore for a week and then relax, or mix a character property with a luxury one.
-Avoiding Palermo and Catania, driving is relatively easy in Sicily, but if you’d prefer we’d be happy to arrange a private transfer from one area to another!
+Avoiding Palermo and Catania, driving is relatively easy in Sicily, but, if you’d prefer, we’d be happy to arrange a private transfer from one area to another!